Teenlife

 How do you compare college ROI and make the best choice?

 The ROI, or return on investment, should be considered before you decide to foot the bill for college.
 Find out what the starting salary of a graduate with your degree is and compare it to the amount of money you pay (apart from grants and scholarships) and evaluate whether or not the investment is worth the cost.
-Check out this list of 2015 bachelor degree salaries
+Check out this list of salary projections for 2024 college and university graduates.

 What can you do if the award is not what you need?